dustij/dustij/README.md

 I'm a Computer Information Science (CIS) student at Washburn University and an aspiring software developer passionate about full-stack solutions, web applications, desktop applications, and automation scripts.
 I love building things that solve real problems, make life easier, or are just plain fun!

 ## 🌟 Highlights
-- **ClumsyCat Solana Token**: Launched the ClumsyCat token on the Solana network, complete with a tradeable market and a live website.
-Check it out: [ClumsyCat Clawz](https://github.com/dustij/clumsycat-clawz).
+- **ClumsyCat Solana Token**: Launched the ClumsyCat token on the Solana network, complete with a tradeable market and a live [website](https://www.clumsycatsol.com/).
+Check out the project: [ClumsyCat Clawz](https://github.com/dustij/clumsycat-clawz).
 - **Java Learner**: Currently diving into Java at school, fascinated by type safety.
 I've explored Python, JavaScript/TypeScript, and have a growing interest in Rust and lower-level programming with C or C++.

 ## 🚀 What I Do